Function analysis

-- The stages that make up functional analysis;
+- The stages that make up function analysis;

 - The definition of a technical system;